jetnet/IaC/terraform/README.md

 **NOTE**: `backend-*.conf` files should be ignored by Git.

 ## Manual deployment
-This section describes how to create resources and deploy the Data Marktet places application using command line tools.
+This section describes how to create resources and deploy the Market application using command line tools.

 Environemnt specific values have to be defined in a values file, e.g. `values-cln-dev.tfvars`:
 ```